 Important read: Google Adsense Program Policies

-Once you’ve set up your blog and added contents, be sure to include important pages such as About and Contact pages.
+Once you’ve set up your blog and start adding contents, be sure to include important pages such as About, Privacy Statement and Contact pages.

 Create Important Web pages